Look at these 42 cool kitchens with vaulted ceilings. There are some great ideas here to help you plan.

 The main problem vaulted ceilings solve is the feeling of a cramped space as vaulting a ceiling provides an airy atmosphere.
 Some other benefits that a vaulted ceiling may provide are:

 - Natural light lovers will enjoy this kind of ceiling as this can allow the use of plenty of glass especially if the home you have faces the south.
 However, if it’s winter, it would be difficult to heat because of the large space the heater has to heat.
 Double glazing the glass can solve this problem.

 - Details and texture are added in the kitchen making it one of the focal points.
 Plain ceilings are nothing compared to vaulted ceilings when it comes to adding beauty.
 However, for those who prefer a compact place to make it feel as intimate and close as possible, this is not for you.

-- Vaulted ceilings allow you to furnish your home with grand light fixtures as the space allows it.
-Large pendant lighting make a room stylish.
+- Vaulted ceilings allow you to furnish your home with grand light fixtures as space allows it.
+Large pendant lighting makes a room stylish.

-How would you know if vaulted ceiling is for you?
+How would you know if the vaulted ceiling is for you?

 Ask yourself the following questions.